CaioLemec/jwt-auth/README.md

 ## JWT authentication using NodeJs, NextJs and Typescript.

 <h3>
-With this application is possible to perform an authentication via JWT.
+With this application is possible to perform an authentication via JWT.<br>
-Store token in cookies (SSR and Local).
+Store token in cookies (SSR and Local).<br>
-Generating refresh token.
+Generating refresh token.<br>
-Redirect users with successful signIn to pages that require auth.
+Redirect users with successful signIn to pages that require auth.<br>
 </h3>